TheIoTLearningInitiative/CodeLabs/Gods/BulucChabtan/documentation/BulucChabtan.md

 Are you a University Student?
 Do you want to code, learn and contribute while you challenge yourself in the world of hardware and software?

-Have you completed the challenge?
+Have you completed the "Ppentac-ob" challenge?
 Then mention us @IoTLearningInit Twitter with Hashtag #BulucChabtanChallenge or send us a Direct Message.

 ## Ppentac-ob ..
 Esclavos